Links for “12 Years A Slave”

 This lecture by Paul Krause covers a range of problems in popular culture, literature and music, and history.
 It speaks directly to H334, H335, and H548D.

 Frederick Douglass, oration delivered at the unveiling of the Freedmen’s Monument, 1876, also available here.
 Douglass explains why Lincoln was, and is, the president of white America, but also why Lincoln was an extraordinary person.

-NEW: “Following King’s Path, and Trying to Galvanize a New Generation,” coverage by The New York Times of the anniversary of the March on Washington, 1963
+“Following King’s Path, and Trying to Galvanize a New Generation,” coverage by The New York Times of the anniversary of the March on Washington, 1963